-Young people should get the benefit of the doubt in the event that an evaluation cannot establish their exact age, not least as recalled by Article 25(5) of the recast Asylum Procedures Directive.
-Once again, practice is not uniform across the country.
-In some Departements, assessment services assess very few young indivduals as minors while in other Departements, the evaluation have led to more positive decisions.265
+Young people are entitled to the benefit of the doubt in the event that an evaluation cannot establish their exact age, not least as recalled by Article 25(5) of the recast Asylum Procedures Directive.
+Once again, practice is not uniform across the country in this regard.
+In some Départements, assessment services assess very few young individuals as minors while in other Départements, the evaluation have led to more positive decisions.329